saucelabs/sauce-school/codelabs/Module1_Quickstart.md

 [Sauce Labs provides mobile testing ](https://wiki.saucelabs.com/display/DOCS/Automated+Mobile+Application+Testing+with+Sauce+Labs/?utm_source=referral&utm_medium=LMS&utm_campaign=link)in two different types of environments.
 You can test mobile apps and browsers on emulators & simulators, and you can test using the devices on the Sauce Labs Real Device Cloud.
 Depending on what you would like to test, one or both of the plans may be right for you.

-Sauce Labs also offers the option of testing mobile native apps, or testing on mobile web browsers.
+Sauce Labs also offers the option of testing mobile apps, or testing on mobile web browsers.
 Learn more about [different plans and pricing ](https://saucelabs.com/pricing/?utm_source=referral&utm_medium=LMS&utm_campaign=link)on the Sauce Labs website

 #### Video – Sauce Labs Intro